-(iii) The proposal implements a watershed-based plan.
+(iii) The proposal implements a nine element watershed-based plan.

-These proposals will be evaluated based on the extent and quality to which they: identify if the watershed-based plan has been submitted to the EPA Region; identify and briefly summarize the watershed-based plan that will be implemented; and describe how the work plan will make progress towards achieving the overall goals of the watershedbased plan and the specific water quality-based goals identified in the watershed-based plan.
+These proposals will be evaluated based on the extent and quality to which they: identify if the nine element watershed-based plan has been submitted to the EPA Region; identify and briefly summarize the watershed-based plan that will be implemented; and describe how the work plan will make progress towards achieving the overall goals of the nine element watershed-based plan and the specific water quality-based goals identified in the watershed-based plan.